simondlevy/gym-copter/README.md

 % python3 examples/takeoff.py
 ```

-This should pop up the HUD and show the copter rising to an altitude of 10 meters.
+After a few seconds you should see a plot showing the copter rising to an altitude of 10 meters, along
+with the associated reward, vertical velocity, and motor actions.

 ## Reinforcement learning